 Baryonyx was a carnivore.
 It lived in the Cretaceous period and inhabited Africa and Europe.
-Its fossils have been found in places such as Rioja (Spain), Upper Normandy (France) and Castile and León (Spain).
+Its fossils have been found in places such as Rioja (Spain), Castile and León (Spain) and England (United Kingdom).

 Baryonyx was a distinctive-looking theropod of the early Cretaceous, found primarily in what is now northern Europe.
 Its name translates from the latin as “heavy claw”, and it indeed had a large, heavy claw at the end of its forelimbs.
 Its appearance is also marked by a long, balancing tail and a relatively small skull for a theropod, which tapers into a very narrow jaw.

 In artwork, Baryonyx is often depicted making use of its outsized claws to catch and devour fish.
 It can be recognized by its crocodilian head.

 - Existed from Berriasian Age to 113 million years ago

 - Was a carnivore